-While most traditional whiskey sours are crafted with bourbon, rye has become a favorite among mixologists and bar-goers in recent years.
-As one of the smoothest ryes on the market, Templeton showcases rye’s natural sweetness but is spicy and earthy enough to stand up to the sugar and lemon.
+While most traditional whiskey sours are crafted with bourbon, rye whiskey is increasingly becoming a favorite among mixologists and bar-goers.
+As one of the smoothest ryes on the market, Templeton is a brand that showcases the spirit's natural sweetness but is spicy and earthy enough to counter the sugar and lemon.

 Steeped in over 200 years of tradition (and as complex as it is presentable), Basil Hayden's is an ideal choice for whiskey purists.
 This go-to bourbon carries subtle notes of black tea and peppermint and is ideal for crafting a refreshing and sophisticated whiskey sour.

-For those looking to stray off the beaten path, a scotch-based whiskey sour is well worth giving a try.
-Highlighting the smokiness of scotch as well as the oak, vanilla, and honeyed finish of bourbon, this surprisingly well-priced scotch creates a rich and earthy whiskey sour.
+For those unafraid to stray off the beaten path, a scotch-based whiskey sour is well worth a try.
+Highlighting the smokiness of scotch as well as the oak, vanilla, and honeyed finish of bourbon, this surprisingly well-priced scotch creates a rich, earthy whiskey sour.

-Four Roses has long been one of the most versatile bourbons for mixed cocktails, so it should come as no surprise that it’s one of the best whiskeys for whiskey sours.
-Smooth and spicy with a bit of a bite, this respectable yet affordable bourbon is perfect for ordering out or enjoying at home.
+Four Roses has long been one of the most versatile bourbons for mixed cocktails; it's no surprise that it’s also one of the best whiskeys for making whiskey sours.
+This dependable workhorse has a bit of a bite.

 How to Make a Whiskey Sour